uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/lapack/getrs_batch.rst

 Output event to wait on to ensure computation is complete.

+.. container:: section

+  .. rubric:: Throws

+:ref:`oneapi::mkl::lapack::batch_exception<onemkl_lapack_batch_exception>`
+   Exception is thrown in case of problems during calculations.
+The info code of the problem can be obtained by info() method of exception object:

+    If ``info = -n``, the :math:`n`-th parameter had an illegal value.

+    If ``info`` equals to value passed as scratchpad size, and `detail()` returns non zero, then passed scratchpad is of insufficient size, and required size should be not less then value returned by `detail()` method of exception object.

+    If ``info`` is zero, then diagonal element of some of :math:`U_i` is zero, and the solve could not be completed.
+The indices of such matrices in the batch can be obtained with `ids()` method of the exception object.
+The indices of first zero diagonal elements in these :math:`U_i` matrices can be obtained by `exceptions()` method of exception object.

 **Strided API**

  | The routine solves the following systems of linear equations for :math:`X_i`: